tgenov/cozaepp/README.md

 TODO: Some of the "Transfer" operations are yet to be implemented

+N.B version 0.0.2 requires an SSL-patches version of the epp gem found at https://github.com/tgenov/epp (I'll get around to creating a gem for it eventually)

 ## Installation

 Add this line to your application's Gemfile: